ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

    :practice: T
    :adaptive:

    The following program segment is a method that should return the average given an array of integers (the parameter).
-But, the blocks have been mixed up and include <b>one extra block</b> that is not needed in a correct solution.
+But, the blocks have been mixed up and include one extra block that is not needed in a correct solution.
 Drag the blocks from the left and put them in the correct order with the correct indentation on the right.
-Click the <i>Check Me</i> button to check your solution. </p>
+Click the Check button to check your solution. </p>
    -----
    public static double findAverage(int[] arr) {
    =====